A Transformative Journey

 Additional ACAM criteria are as follows:

-1. The applicant shall be licensed to practice medicine as an MD or DO, or NP or PA within the United States, or licensed as an MD in Canada.
+1. The applicant shall be licensed to practice medicine as an MD/DO, NP, or PA within the United States, or licensed as an MD in Canada.

 2. The applicant shall be of high moral and ethical standards and be in good standing in the general medical and Anthroposophic communities.